 Firefighters and Police Officers Pension Plan-defined benefit component-Full-time sworn Firefighters and Police Officers are covered employees in the Firefighters and Police Officers Pension Plan.
 Recruits are also covered by the Plan.
 This plan is administered by the City of Alexandria.
 Full-time employees receive one month of credit for each full month covered by the Plan.
 Special rules apply for service prior to January 1, 2004.
 The Plan provisions were approved by City Council in FY 2004 and provide retirement benefits for covered employees who retire at age 55 with 5 years of service or any age with 25 years of service.
 The Plan also allows for early retirement at age 50 with 20 years of service with reduced benefits.
-Employees hired before October 2013 are entitled to 2.5 percent of the participant's average monthly compensation (AMC), multiplied by the years of credited service more than 20 years.
+Employees hired before October 2013 are entitled to 2.5 percent of the participant's average monthly compensation (AMC), multiplied by the years of credited service up to 20 years; plus 3.2 percent of the participant's AMC, multiplied by years of credited service more than 20 years.
 The maximum benefit is 82.0 percent of the AMC.
 Employees hired after October 22, 2013 are entitled to 2.5 percent of the participant's average monthly compensation, multiplied by years of credited service.
 There is no limitation service or maximum benefit for employees hired after October 2013.
 AMC is the 48 highest consecutive months.